[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 2. There are many types of web portals, from client and vendor portals to corporate intranets and extranets.

-3. Portals have evolved.
-Web portals have evolved from simple platforms to comprehensive portal platforms that support digital customer experiences.
+3. Web portals have evolved.
+Web portals have evolved from simple platforms to comprehensive portal platforms supporting digital customer experiences.

 4. Web portals offer many benefits.
 They offer centralized information, personalized experiences, improved collaboration, cost savings, enhanced security, scalability, and accessibility.